 This paper is organised as follows.
 In Section \ref{sec:data}, we present the imaging and spectroscopic data and in Section \ref{sec:multimcat} the derived multiple image catalogue used in this work.
-In Section \ref{sec:lensmodel}, we describe the lens model, its parameterisation, and mass components.
+In Section \ref{sec:lensmodel}, we describe the lens model, its parametrisation, and mass components.
 In Section \ref{sec:results}, we discuss our lens model and compare it to earlier works, and we summarise our findings in Section \ref{sec:conclusion}.
-In Appendix \ref{app:multimcat} we provide the full multiple image catalogue with spectroscopic redshift measurements, in Appendix \ref{Appendix:NIRSpec spectra} the details on individual NIRSpec spectra and redshifts, and in Appendix \ref{app:modelparams} the parameters of our fiducial model.
+In Appendix \ref{app:multimcat} we provide the full multiple image catalogue with spectroscopic redshift measurements.
+In Appendix \ref{Appendix:NIRSpec spectra}, we give the details on individual NIRSpec spectra and redshifts and in Appendix \ref{app:modelparams}, we report the parameters of our fiducial model.
 The convergence $\kappa$, shown in this work, is defined for the ratio of angular diameter distances from the lens to the source and from the observer to the source $D_{\rm ls}/D_{\rm s }=1$.
-Throughout this work, we assume a flat $\Lambda$CDM cosmology with $\Omega_\Lambda=0.7$, $\Omega_{\rm m}=0.3$, and $H_0=70~{\rm km\,s^{-1}\,Mpc^{-1}}$.
+Throughout this work, we assume a flat lambda cold dark matter, $\Lambda$CDM, cosmology with $\Omega_\Lambda=0.7$, $\Omega_{\rm m}=0.3$, and $H_0=70~{\rm km\,s^{-1}\,Mpc^{-1}}$.
 At the redshift of the Bullet cluster $z_l=0.296$, a projected distance of $1''$ corresponds to a physical scale of $4.413$~kpc.
 Magnitudes are given in the AB system \citep{1983ApJ...266..713O}.